shyam10121998/shyamrachchh1/README.md

   - Testing of a code repeatedly, quality of a code and maintainance of the code plays a really big role everytime in code quality as we have seen this in all      the articles.
 In every article this above points which I mentioned are almost similar.

+## Evaluation:

+  - Evaluating my work on a 4 point scale, I rate myself with exemplary work.
+I spent almost one fourth of my day for it as it was staring of the course and I wanted to start on a good knot.
+It felt really good working and honestly did a good hard work for this article.
+Happy and highly satisfied.